Enterprise AI Procurement in Australia: Market Structures and Procurement Considerations

 - Establishing clear usage policies

-- Ensuring outputs are treated appropriately within business processes
+- How outputs are treated within business processes

 Risk mitigation is primarily operational, supported by contractual transparency.